waikato-datamining/gifr/README.md

                    [--launch_browser] [--share_interface]
                    [--logging_level {DEBUG,INFO,WARN,ERROR,CRITICAL}]

 Image classification interface.
-Allows the user to select an image and displays the probabilities per label.
+Allows the user to select an image and display the probabilities per label that the model generated.

 optional arguments:
   -h, --help            show this help message and exit